Oh wow,Johnny_P wrote: ↑Thu Jan 13, 2022 10:43 amCoolant only, unless you count the heated seats and wheel but baby doesn’t have a heated seat so…

 Step 2: woah this car is actually pretty sweet in X y z ways

-Step 3: says this is the best car ever!
+Step 3: :tits: says this is the best car ever!
 She even named it *insert some cutesy dumb nickname here*

 Step 4: we are never getting rid of this